llqyuan/scpwiki-average-ratings-data-analysis/README.md

 # SCP wiki data analysis project

-Compare how well-received each author of interest is to the average author on the site.
+Compares how well-received each author of interest is to the average author on the site.
 Average ratings were obtained by web scraping.
 When possible, ratings for specific authors were obtained manually from their dedicated author pages.
 Data was analyzed using R.

 ## Technologies